SamSchultz-bit/project-3-group-3/README.md

         * Receiving Grade vs Yards per Route Run
     * A bar chart that was created using the JavaScript Library Chart.js and compares the receiving grades of players in different ranges.

-    * A scatter plot that looks at team success grade vs receiving grade

     * A bubble chart that looks at Average Depth of Target vs Yards After Catch with the bubble size as receiving grade.

 4. Then GitHub Pages was used to display the graphs.